Alistair Mackay: British Antarctic Expedition, 1907–1909

-The following spring when Shackelton set off to attempt to reach the South Pole, he despatched Mackay, Mawson and David northward to reach the South Magnetic Pole, which lay approximately 650 km north-north-west of Ross Island.
+The following spring when Shackleton set off to attempt to reach the South Pole, he despatched Mackay, Mawson and David northward to reach the South Magnetic Pole, which lay approximately 650 km north-north-west of Ross Island.
 The trek commenced on 5 October, with the men hauling their own sleds and relaying the loads which meant that every kilometre gained by the sledges involved them travelling 3 km by foot.

 For ten weeks, the men followed the coast north supplementing their stores with a diet of seals and penguins.
 They then crossed the Drygalski Ice Tongue and turned inland.
 They still faced a 700 km return journey and established a depot to enable them to transfer their load to one overladen sled and to remove the need to relay.
 On 16 January 1909, they arrived at the South Magnetic Pole, took possession of the region for the British Crown.
 Mackay suggested three cheers for the King.